hemmokarja/Live-Chat-k8s/README.md

 4. **Access the App**:
    - After running `build.sh`, you'll be given a DNS address from the Application Load Balancer.
 You and other users can access the app by visiting that URL.
-   - Log in by entering a username, then click on another user’s name in the lobby to start a private chat.
+   - Log in by entering a username, then click on another user's name in the lobby to start a private chat.

 5. **Destroy Resources**:
    - To clean up after you're done, run `destroy.sh`.
 This will remove all the AWS resources created during the setup process, including Terraform-managed infrastructure and Kubernetes deployments.